kineticstoolkit/kineticstoolkit_doc/html/_sources/python_using_spyder.md

 :::{important}
 Python is case-sensitive.
 This means that `a` is not the same thing as `A`.
-Similarly,
+Consequently,

 ```
 Print("Hello world")